Sergius I of Constantinople: Early career

-In 614, the Persian army seized Jerusalem, in process damaging the Church of the Holy Sepulchre and capturing the True Cross, originally discovered by the Empress Helena.
 A counterattack was initiated against the Persians in 622 by Heraclius.
-Sergius provided the necessary wealth for the campaign to succeed through the funds of the church.
+Sergius I provided the necessary wealth for the campaign to succeed through the funds of the church.
 Sergius succeeded at this by reporting funds in the form of Church revenues and vessels.
 It is even said that the bronze ox from the Forum Tauri was melted down to help provide materials for coinage.
+On the second day of Easter (5 April) 622, after a festive mass, Heraclius set out to attack the Persians.
+In his absence government rested with his son and co-emperor Heraclius Constantine.
+Since the latter was still a minor, Heraclius left him under the supervision and regency of Sergius and the Patrikios Bonus.
+While it is likely that the main executive power rested with Bonus, Sergius I probably played a leading role in discussions.